Deploying Cloudflare Workers for Dynamic Request Routing

 wrangler deploy --minify --env production

-Verify routing behavior, inspect cache status, and troubleshoot misconfigurations using CLI diagnostics and log streaming.
-Always validate against production DNS before declaring success.
+Verify routing behavior, inspect which origin served the request, and confirm proxy status using CLI diagnostics and live log streaming.
+Validate against production DNS before declaring success.

 - Symptom: